suryapa1/agents-ai/labs.md

 ![model-reflex agent run](./images/aa35.png?raw=true "model-reflex agent run")

 7. Next is the one based off of a goal.
 Open and review.
-In this one, if the inventory is lower than the goal (lower bound) you input, the agent orders more.
-If it is greater, it creates a sales ad for a discount to get rid of excess.
+In this one, if the inventory amount you input is lower than the lower bound you input, the agent orders more.
+If the inventory amount is between the lower and upper bounds, no action is required.
+If the inventory amount is greater than the upper bound, it creates a sales ad for a discount to get rid of excess.

 ```
 python goal.py